Alexander Sørloth: Crystal Palace

 On 31 January 2018, Sørloth signed for Premier League club Crystal Palace for a reported fee of £9 million.
 This made him the most expensive sale out of the Danish Superliga at the time.
 He made his debut on 10 February 2018 in a 3–1 away defeat to Everton.
 At the time of the transfer, he was the top scorer in the Superliga, and would go on to win the title at the end of the season.
 On 28 August, Sørloth scored his first and only goal for Palace in a 1–0 win over Swansea City in the EFL Cup.

 Loan to Gent

 On 8 January 2019, Sørloth signed for Belgian First Division A side Gent on loan until the end of the 2018–19 season.

 Loan to Trabzonspor

-In August 2019, Sørloth signed for Turkish Süper Lig club Trabzonspor on loan until the end of the 2019–20 season.
+In August 2019, Sørloth signed for Turkish club Trabzonspor on loan until the end of the 2019–20 season.
 He debuted for the club on 8 August against Sparta Prague in the third qualifying round of the UEFA Europa League, where he scored the second goal in a match that ended 2–2.

-In March 2020, Sørloth scored his first hat-trick for Trabzonspor in a 6–0 victory against Kasimpasa.
+In March 2020, Sørloth scored his first hat-trick for Trabzonspor in a 6–0 Süper Lig victory against Kasimpasa.
 On 5 July 2020, Sørloth became Trabzonspor's top-scoring foreign player in a single season, with 29 goals, exceeding the tally of Georgian former center-forward Shota Arveladze.